What are the current Government Guidelines for close contact services?

 Can I offer treatments to a pregnant client?

-Can I treat a client who is vulnerable or extremely vulnerable?
+Can I treat a client who is in the extremely vulnerable group and was shielding?

 Does my client have to wear a face mask for a back massage?